xmonkee/fix-google-takeout/Readme.md

 # fix-google-takeout

 ## Warning
-Probably buggy, use at your own risk.
+Use at your own risk.
 Backup your photos.

 ## Overview
 Google takeout (https://takeout.google.com/settings/takeout) for photos mangles the datetime EXIF data for some reason.
-The original datetime is available in metadata json files that accompany that download.
+The original datetime is available in metadata json sidecar files that accompany the images.
 This program attempts to use that metadata to fix the datetime in the jpeg's EXIF data.

 ## Installation
 Prerequisites: python3